Language: EN

 In C++, parameters are variables defined that a function can receive when it is invoked.

-Parameters make functions more flexible and reusable by allowing the passing of different data to the same function.
+Parameters make functions more flexible and reusable by allowing different data to be passed to the same function.

-When we pass parameters by value, a copy of the value is passed to the function.
-This means that any modification within the function will not affect the original value in the place where the function was called.
+Pass-by-value parameters pass a copy of the original value to the function.
+Any modification made to the parameter within the function will not affect the original argument.

 #include <iostream>